Pointing Accuracy Improvements for the South Pole Telescope with Machine Learning: Current Pointing Methods

 \subsection{The Pointing Model}

-The pointing model used on the SPT is based on a pointing model developed for the Cosmic Background Imager \citep{padin02}.
+The pointing model used on the SPT is based on a pointing model developed for the Cosmic Background Imager \cite{padin02}.
 Although that pointing model is not published in a scientific journal, it is accessible publicly online in an internal memo written by Martin Shepherd.\footnote{\url{https://sites.astro.caltech.edu/~mcs/CBI/pointing/index.html}} This section provides a complete description of the model as previously implemented in the SPT control software.

 Locations of targets on the sky are typically defined first in astrometric coordinates, such as equatorial right ascension and declination.
 The beginning step of a pointing model is converting from astrometric coordinates to topographic \aztext{} and \eltext{} assuming the telescope is a perfect instrument with no physical deformation.
 This conversion includes accounting for the location of the telescope on Earth and for atmospheric effects such as refraction and aberration.
+Refraction corrections are implemented in the SPT control software using the \textsc{SLALIB} library \cite{wallace94}.
 In this work, we consider this coordinate transformation a solved problem, and we focus on the mechanical deformations resulting from an imperfect instrument.

 The pointing model is a set of equations applied in succession to correct for a set of modeled imperfections.
 We denote the target \aztext{} and \eltext{} instructed to the encoders after the $i$-th step of correction as $\az_i$ and $\el_i$, respectively.
 Each correction is calculated using the previously corrected \aztext{} $\az_{i-1}$ and \eltext{} $\el_{i-1}$.
 The full pointing model consists of $N$ corrections, resulting in \aztext{} $\az_N$ and \eltext{} $\el_N$ instructed to the encoders such that the telescope points to the target \aztext{} $\az_0$ and \eltext{} $\el_0$.